IyesGames/minewars/doc/src/audience.md

 Some players may prefer to play with a semi-restricted number of people on a community server.

-To cover the widest possible audience, the game should strive to offer all of these server/session kinds.
+The above is just a list of possibilities.
+It is not necessarily a development goal to support all of these multiplayer modes, but it's important to point out that it would increase the playerbase/audiences.